shenhuiying2017/azure-docs.es-es/articles/application-insights/app-insights-powershell-alerts.md

      -SendEmailToServiceOwners `
      -Location "East US" -RuleType Metric

-## Ejemplo 2
+## <a name="example-2"></a>Example 2

-Tengo una aplicación en la que uso [TrackMetric()](app-insights-api-custom-events-metrics.md#track-metric) para informar de una métrica denominada "salesPerHour".
-Enviar un correo electrónico a mis colegas si "salesPerHour" es menor que 100, calculado durante 24 horas.
+I have an application in which I use [TrackMetric()](app-insights-api-custom-events-metrics.md#track-metric) to report a metric named "salesPerHour."
+Send an email to my colleagues if "salesPerHour" drops below 100, averaged over 24 hours.

     Add-AlertRule -Name "poor sales" `
      -Description "slow sales alert" `